-Financial Services Division (firstname.lastname@example.org)

 18. Will it make a difference if the guarantee has been invoked and become a funded facility?

-If the guarantee is a funded facility, on account of the guarantee having been invoked, it will certainly be covered by the Circular.
+If the guarantee is already a funded facility, on account of the guarantee having been invoked, it will certainly be covered by the Circular.

 19. Will the accounts not eligible for benefit under the ex-gratia scheme, qualify for the refund of interest on interest under RBI Circular?